Background:

 exception of nonmelanoma skin cancers or carcinoma in situ of the bladder)

-available on the use of radium in patients < 18 years of age; therefore, only adults
+available on the use of radium in participants < 18 years of age; therefore, only

 - Ability of subject to understand and the willingness to sign a written informed